fossasia/eventyay-tickets/doc/developer/interfaces/index.rst

 pretalx provides a range of interfaces for developers, whether you want to add a new feature or develop a more complex plugin.
 Interfaces include models, model methods, and utility functions.
-The following pages also include reference material on how to handle internationalization, permissions, email sending, long running tasks, and other nonstandard interfaces.
+The following pages also include reference material on how to handle internationalisation, permissions, email sending, long running tasks, and other nonstandard interfaces.

 .. toctree::